counternote/counternote/README.md

 The *tones* in Counternote are an adaptation of solfege ordered loosely by points of articulation — which is just a fancy way of saying where the sound of a consonant is coming from.
 When you pronounce the syllables, notice how we move from the lips to the teeth to the front of the tongue on the hard palate and finally the back of the tongue on the soft palate.

 *Tones* are used for absolute pitch exclusively, just like traditional letter note names and fixed-do solfege.
 They are used for setting the key of a piece and very little else.
+They consist of a *start*, in this case, the first letter, and a *rhyme*, the second letter.

+In Counternote, when we want to talk about the pitch-class of a note, like every traditional note labeled C, we are talking about the *rank*.
+And when we want to talk about a specific octave, we are talking about the *file*.
+For *tones*, the *starts* and *rhymes* go *rank* and *file*.

 ### Spans

 While *tones* let us talk about pitch in an absolute way, *spans* let us talk about pitch in a relative way.
 Musicians train their relative pitch sensibilities more than anything else — the basis of which is interval training.
 A *span* is the Counternote term for interval, among other things.

-For *spans*, we have to introduce the notion of *starts* and *rhymes* — the onset and coda for the linguists out there.
-The *start* is the first letter and the *rhyme* is the second letter — the part that rhymes.
-Where *tones* change in their *start* for each note, *spans* change in their *rhyme* while the *start* changes the octave.
+Where *tones* change in their *start* for each *rank*, *spans* change in their *rhyme* for while the *start* changes the *file*.

 ### Hue Clock